zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 2. If prompted, allow the function app to access your local machine resources.

-3. A new console dialog will appear, and the function app will be loaded.
-At the of the console, you will see output which provides the local URL of the Function.
+3. A new console dialog appears, and the function app is loaded.
+At the of the console, note the output, which provides the local URL of the Function.

     ![The Function console window is displayed with the `PolicyDocs` local URL highlighted.](media/vs-function-app-debug-console.png "Debug")